 This article will discuss the RRB exam syllabus of the following Exams:

 - RRB Junior Engineer (JE) Syllabus

 - RRB Assistant Loco Pilot (ALP) Syllabus

 The railway syllabus is different for the different posts the RRB exam is conducted for.
-Candidates must make a note that before they start the preparation, candidates are completely aware of the railway syllabus and exam pattern in detail.
+Candidates must make a note that before they start the preparation, they are completely aware of the RRB exam syllabus and exam pattern in detail.

 The RRB Syllabus is designed to select the best candidates who are not only physically fit but also have a dynamic knowledge of the world around them.

 To know more about other RRB Exams, visit the linked article.